lmigueldf/doc/guide/plugins.md

 ## Plugin Directory Structure

-The plugin system for iOS consists of several pieces:  There will be a JavaScript wrapper for the native functions.
-A configuration file describes what files and dependencies need to be added to the native project before building.
-And of course the native source code that interacts with your JavaScript wrapper.
+The plugin file system consists of several pieces:

++ There will be a JavaScript wrapper for the native functions.
++ A configuration file describes what files and dependencies need to be added to the native project before building.
++ And of course the native source code that interacts with your JavaScript wrapper.

 A normal DevKit plugin has a simple directory structure: